erickcestari/Real-Time-Chat-Server/readme.md

 # Real-Time Chat Server

-Welcome to our Real-Time Chat Application repository!
+Welcome to our Real-Time Chat Server repository!
 This project leverages the power of modern web technologies to provide a seamless and interactive chatting experience.

 ## Features